 We build sustainable outreach and research programs with diverse communities throughout Washington State.
-By pooling resources between the National Cancer Institute’s National Outreach Network and the OCOE, we can build greater cohesion between local communities and research organizations.
+By pooling resources between our community partners and our Fred Hutch/University of Washington Cancer Consortium partners, we can build greater cohesion between local communities and research organizations.

 Home Health Parties

 Participants invite Hutch health promoters to their homes to present various health topics to friends and family.

 We create health information stations with health promoters on-hand to answer questions community members have about health topics.